crowd2raum - Participatory co-financing models for socially innovative and sustainable reactivation for vacancies

 Short Description

-Potential users of vacant properties include local makers (one-person companies, micro-enterprises, self-employed people, art and culture professionals, non-profit organizations and initiatives).
-Current research, particularly in Vienna, shows that their space needs are not covered by conventional real estate offers and that it is often not possible for them to activate vacancies due to a lack of financial resources, despite various funding models.
+While many spaces remain unused, local makers (one-person and micro-enterprises, self-employeds, art and cultural workers, associations and initiatives) lack suitable and affordable space.
+Surveys in Vienna and Graz show that their space requirements are not covered by conventional real estate offers and that it is not possible for them to activate vacant space despite funding due to a lack of financial resources.

 Project Partners